santogioia-scandit/data-capture-documentation/docs/sdks/android/id-capture/get-started.md

 # Get Started

-This page desribes the steps to add ID Capture to your application.
+This page describes the steps to add ID Capture to your application.

 :::note
 Using ID Capture at the same time as other modes (e.g. Barcode Capture or Text Capture) is not supported.